joshhaddock88/Async-Inn/README.md

 2. For the second day of lab we created out database with models and controllers for Amenities, Rooms, and Hotels.
 We also created a DbContext for AsyncInn which included modelBuilder.

+3. For the third portion of our lab we created two new models with services and interfaces: RoomAmenities and HotelRoom.
+Each one is connected to other models.
+The RoomAmenities takes a room and amenities and holds all of the amenities that apply to a specific room.
+The HotelRoom model takes in data from the Room and Hotel models and holds data about each room in a specific hotel.

 ## Technologies Used

 * C# 9.0